Shimizu, Japan Port Guide

 Top Things to Do

-- Explore the scenic Miho no Matsubara, a UNESCO World Heritage Site beach
+- Explore the scenic Miho no Matsubara, a UNESCO World Heritage site with stunning beach views.

-- Stroll through the beautiful Shimizu Park, especially lovely in cherry blossom season
+- Take a stroll through the picturesque Shimizu Park, especially beautiful during cherry blossom season.

 Typical Weather